-- 1 General Description - A. The IT system name and the name of the program office that owns the IT system.
-The Patient Treatment File (PTF) is the national repository for all Veterans Health Administration (VHA) healthcare inpatient information. - B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
+- 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?
+Veterans Personal Finance System (VPFS), Veterans Health Administration (VHA) - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?